rluyck/gps-stop-detection/README.md

 ## Features

 - **File Upload**: Upload single or multiple GPS trajectory files (`.csv`) through a web interface
+   - If you want to test the app and you don't have any traces, use the file in data/raw/gps_traces.csv.
 - **Stop Detection**: Detect stops using a trained machine learning model (RandomForestClassifier)
 - **Interactive Maps**: Visualize detected stops and paths on interactive Folium maps
 - **Model Explainability**: Understand model predictions with SHAP feature importance plots